r0075h3ll/Oralyzer/README.md

 pip install .
 ```

-Or run directly without installing:
+Or skip installing altogether and run it directly:

 ```sh
 python3 -m venv .venv